Ted-Barrett/propositional-logic-evaluator/readme.md

 <br>
 `<+>`: Exclusive Or

 To negate an expression or variable, put an ~ in front of it.
+You should not include more brackets than necessary, as this will break the program.

 ### Conditions of use
 Please note that this project was made for hobby purposes and therefore there is no guarantee for